ProdigyXable/defexts/README.md

 We include an installation script so Defexts users can download these datasets and use them in their software research.
 As its development continues, we intend for DeFexts to include more JVM languages, notably Scala.

-## Installing / Downloading DefeXts
+## Installing / Downloading Defexts

 Defexts users should download / clone this repository.